A trillion-dollar business run by men with $10 heads - Kaieteur News

 By GHK Lall

-(The views expressed in this article are those of the author and do not necessarily reflect the opinions of this newspaper.)
+(The views expressed in this article are those of the author and do not necessarily reflect the opinions and beliefs of this newspaper and its affiliates.)

 (A trillion-dollar business run by men with $10 heads)